Today, I just thought I’d touch on one of the questions I get asked occasionally at markets: Do I sell soap without lye? Mmmm.. let me think!

 The lye will only saponify a certain amount of oils, which can be calculated using a soap calculator.
 When designing a soap recipe, I ensure there are more than sufficient oils in the recipe so that after saponification there are free oils.
 This ensures there is no lye left in my soap.
 In fact, I usually use 7% more oils than is required…just to be sure.
 These extra oils are called Superfat and will have a lot to do with how your skin feels after washing.
 When you make cold process soaps you can’t choose your superfat oil, but with hot process soaps you can.
 Most soaps made will have a superfat of some percentage (except soap made for washing, as you don’t want extra oils in your washing).

 How soaps are labelled can also contribute to the confusion about lye in soap.
-I label my soaps with all the ingredients that went into making them.
+I label my soaps with all the ingredients that went into making them, even though there is no lye left in the finished product.
 However, others may choose to label their soaps with what remains in the soap after saponification.
 This can be a bit deceiving as it appears the soap was made without lye.
-But rest assured, if it is soap, it was made using lye.
+But rest assured, if it is real soap, it was made using lye.

 I hope you found this an informative read.
 I enjoyed writing it for you!
 Check out my Facebook, Instagram or website if you’d like to see my awesome soaps.